RasmusRynell/Predicting-NHL/README.md

 * "ubd" *Add "old" bets (from bookies but that's located on a local file) to database*

 * "gen" *Generate a CSV file containing all information for a player going back to 2017/09/15*

+* "pre" *Preprocess a csv file according to a configuration file*

 <br><br/>
 ## Contributors